preactjs/preact-www/content/en/guide/v10/hooks.md

 ## useRef

-To get a reference to a DOM node inside a functional components there is the `useRef` hook.
-It works similar to [createRef](/guide/v10/refs#createref).
+To create a stable reference to a DOM node or a value that persists between renders, we can use the `useRef` hook.
+It works similarly to [createRef](/guide/v10/refs#createref).

 ```jsx
 // --repl